PRINCETON generations

 Building Her Tiger Legacy

-“I give to Princeton because I believe that the opportunity I had should be available to others,” says Chan.
+“I give to Princeton because I believe that the opportunity I had should be available to others,” Chan said.

 Chan has kept close connections to Princeton.
 She’s contributed to Annual Giving since her graduation and has interviewed prospective students for her local Alumni Schools Committee.
 She also comes back to campus almost every year for Reunions.
 “I think I’ve only missed five or six in the 51 years since I graduated,” she said.
 She’s also active in the Asian American Alumni Association of Princeton.